Fisher information susceptibility for multiparameter quantum estimation

 with the short-hand notation $\partial_j=\partial_{\theta_j}$.
 Also in the multiparameter case one can define a more fundamental quantum bound via the matrix inequality

 that can be translated to a scalar bound as

-Notice that in the formulas above $\text{tr}[{\bf O}]$ denotes the trace taken over the matrix space ${\bf O}$, differently from $\text{Tr}[\cdot]$ in the previous formulas, that denote the trace taken over the Hilbert space corresponding to the quantum states $\rho$.
-The QFI matrix ${\bf Q}$ elements are defined via the single parameter SLD-operators $L_j$ as $Q_{jk} = \text{Tr}[\rho_{\bar\theta}(L_j L_k + L_k L_j)/2]$.
-However in this case both the matrix bound (\ref{eq:multiQCRBound}) and the scalar bound \eqref{eq:multiQCRBoundscalar}) are not in general always achievable and tighter bounds can be derived (see Ref.~\cite{MultiPerspective} for more details). \\
+Note that in the formulas above, $\text{tr}[{\bf O}]$ denotes the trace taken over the matrix space ${\bf O}$, in contrast to the trace $\text{Tr}$ operating over the Hilbert space.
+The elements of the QFI matrix ${\bf Q}$ are defined via the SLD operators $L_j$ for each individual parameter as $Q_{jk} = \text{Tr}[\rho_{\bar\theta}(L_j L_k + L_k L_j)/2]$.
+Unlike the single-parameter case, neither the matrix bound \eqref{eq:multiQCRBound} nor the scalar bound~\eqref{eq:multiQCRBoundscalar} are achievable in general, and tighter bounds can be derived (see, e.g., Ref.~\cite{MultiPerspective} for more details).